yumh1/AgentNetworkProtocol/07-ANP-Agent Description Protocol Specification (Draft).md

 ##### Interface
 Interfaces define ways to interact with the agent.
 Basic interface types include:

+1. APIInterface: API interface for interacting with the agent through specific API protocols
-1. NaturalLanguageInterface: Natural language interface for interacting with the agent through natural language
+2. NaturalLanguageInterface: Natural language interface for interacting with the agent through natural language
-2. APIInterface: API interface for interacting with the agent through specific API protocols
+3. PurchaseInterface: Purchase interface for interacting with the agent through specific purchase protocols

 Table 5: Interface Level Vocabulary Terms